Alvarado66/Animal-Giphy-/README.md

 # FunGiphy-

+## Show me the gifs! (link) https://alvarado66.github.io/FunGiphy/

-## Welcome to a simple and fun way to search for Gifs!
+### Welcome to a simple and fun way to search for Gifs!
   This tool will allow you to search through an abundant numbers of gifs.